op-de-kop/op-de-kop/src/en-US/index.md

 ---

-## Acro summer 2024:
+## Acro summer 2024

-Join us every Wednesday evening from July 17th to August 28th for an exciting drop-in acrobatics class!
-No registration needed – just show up and have fun.
-All skill levels are welcome, and you'll be guided by our acrobatics trainers!
+Join us for a drop-in acrobatics class every Wednesday from July 17 through August 28!
+No registration necessary - just come by and enjoy.
+All levels are welcome!

-The location and time will be communicated beginning of July!
+- Location: Gym Amsterdamsestraatweg 3
+- Gym opens: 19:45
+- Time: 20:00 - 21:30
+- Jam time: 21:30 - 22:30
+- Cost: € 12.50 per lesson.
+You can pay with a QR code.

+Classes are for all levels.
+It is not necessary to come with a partner.
+We expect plenty of acrobats to work with!

+After a communal warmup, we will get to work on acrobatics tricks!
+You can expect both standing acrobatics and L-basing.
+The instructors will adjust the workshop to the level of the attendees!

+Every week is unique because every week different teachers come.

 ## Season 2024 - 2025